• Skip to primary navigation

 SMPS charger for battery1

-Diodes are put between IC 555 and SMPS and they stop power from mix up between the two parts.
+Furthermore, diodes connect between the IC 555 and the SMPS and they stop power from mixing between the two parts.

 Formulas and Calculations: